 The fastest wave & comes when a person is concentrating deeply or in ‘flight or fight’ mode..
 Gamma corresponds to a state of peak performance & high excitement (REF).

 Elite athletes, top-musicians & high achievers all produce far more gamma waves than average.
 It is the wave of high information processing.
 Gamma is where many waves work together to form a white colour.

 BETA waves are a blue to purple in colour.

 Fast waves produced usually when someone is wide awake & concentrating.
-Many people lack sufficient beta activity, which can cause mental or emotional disorders such as depression & ADD.
+Some people have too much beta activity, which can cause anxiety & bipolar disorder (REF).
 Beta often comes from the frontal lobes.
 When using the MINDZ headset you will probably have lots of purple-blue BETA.

 ALPHA WAVES (7.5-12Hz) – Awake but relaxed